 - Click Run.

 The new PM25.crf layer is added to the map.
 It looks similar to the PM25 mosaic.

 - In the Contents pane, turn off the PM25 mosaic layer.

 - At the top of the map, point to the time slider to reveal its controls.
 Click the Play button in the center of the slider.
-The data animates through one year at a time.
+The data animates from 1998 to 2016, showing one year at a time.

 Create a space-time cube

 Next, you will create a space-time cube from the multidimensional raster layer.
 A space-time cube is another way to structure space-time data.
-It is stored as a netCDF file, which can be used with the Space Time Pattern Mining toolbox.
+It is stored as a netCDF file and can be used with the Space Time Pattern Mining toolbox.

 First, you will make sure that no time filtering is present on the multidimensional raster.